 Director, Environmental Policy & Information Center

-Additionally and through his appointments, Pete leads a number of projects related to conservation and economic development.
-Examples include the establishment and operation of the Little River Canyon Center, reuse of the former Fort McClellan, the Chief Ladiga Rail-Trail, and several Alabama-based initiatives promoting smart growth, environmental education, the arts, conservation, ecotourism, water policy and as of May 2010, the Gulf oil spill disaster.
+Additionally, Pete leads a number of projects related to conservation and economic development.
+Examples include the establishment and operation of the Little River Canyon Center, the Talladega Mountain Center, Longleaf Studios and entertainment complex, the re-use of the former Fort McClellan, the Chief Ladiga Rail-Trail, and several Alabama-based initiatives promoting smart growth, environmental education, arts, conservation, tourism, water policy and sustainable hospitality.

 Born in Pennsylvania, Pete moved to Asheville, North Carolina with his family in 1970.
-He later received his Bachelor's degree in biology from Furman University in South Carolina and his Master's degree in zoology from the University of Georgia.
+He later received his Bachelor's degree in biology from Furman University in South Carolina and his Master's Degree in zoology from the Univeristy of Georgia.

 With his wife Roxana, daughter Haley and son Mitch, Pete lives in Jacksonville, Alabama.